consolidation/robo/docs/getting-started.md

 $this->taskComposerInstall()
   ->run();
 ```
-The corresponding configuration file would appear as follows:
+Then, presuming that `taskMyOperation` was implemented in a class \MyOrg\Task\TaskGroup\MyOperation`, then the corresponding configuration file would appear as follows:
 ```
 task:
+  TaskGroup:
     MyOperation:
       settings:
         dir: /my/path
         extrapolated: false
 ```
-The key for configuration-injected settings is `task.CLASSNAME.settings.key`.
+The key for configuration-injected settings is `task.PARTIAL_NAMESPACE.CLASSNAME.settings.key`.
+PARTIAL_NAMESPACE is the namespace for the class, with each `\` replaced with a `.`, and with each component of the namespace up to and including `Task` removed.

 ### Accessing Configuration Directly

-In a RoboFile, use `Robo::Config()->get('task.MyOperation.settings.dir');` to fetch the `dir` configuration option from the previous example.
+In a RoboFile, use `Robo::Config()->get('task.TaskGroup.MyOperation.settings.dir');` to fetch the `dir` configuration option from the previous example.

+In the implementation of `taskMyOperation()` itself, it is in general not necessary to access configuration values directly, as it is preferable to allow Robo to inject configuration as described above.
+However, if desired, configuration may be accessed from within the method of any task that extends `\Robo\Task\BaseTask` (or otherwise uses `ConfigAwareTrait`) may do so via `static::getConfigValue('key', 'default');`.

 ### Providing Default Configuration